 Perhaps a palate more well-attuned to the subtleties of Singaporean flavours would disagree.
-But as a roving Canadian—whose country’s most-prized national dish is nothing more than greasy pub food—nothing I tried at Chinatown Complex Food Centre was a complete bust.
+But as a roving Canadian—whose country’s most-prized national dish is nothing more than greasy pub food—nothing I tried here was a complete bust.

 Not sure where to let your tastebuds start exploring?
 Here are a few recommended stalls & what to try…

-For most travellers, the MRT is the easiest way to navigate to Chinatown Complex Food Centre.
+For most travellers, the MRT is the easiest way to navigate here.
 Take the North East Line to Chinatown MRT Station.
 Leave the station through Exit B. The hawker centre is just a 1-minute walk from here.

 For foodies, Chinatown is one of the most popular areas to stay in Singapore.
 There are plenty of great accommodations near Chinatown Complex Food Centre.
 If you’re embarking upon the ultimate Singapore food adventure, they’re a great option!